ietf/Moderators/sop.md

 ### Level 2: Temporary posting rights restriction

 An SAA team member sends an off-list message to the individual on behalf of the SAA team, with saa@ietf.org on cc.
-This message clearly identifies the concern and offers assistance with re-framing language.
+This message clearly identifies the concern and the pattern of abuse, and offers assistance with re-framing language.

-The SAA team member also informs the individual that his or her posting rights to ietf@ietf.org will be restricted for 14 days.
-The SAA team member informs the individual that a note will be sent to ietf@ietf.org to inform the list that the SAA is continuing to engage with the individual.
+Subject to the approval by the IETF Chair, the SAA team member also informs the individual that his or her posting rights to ietf@ietf.org will be restricted for 14 days.
+The SAA team member informs the individual that a note will be sent to ietf@ietf.org to inform the list that the SAA has restricted their posting rights.

 ## Finding a more specific forum